-When encountering dark backyards, late-night walks, or a shadowy room, some dogs can get anxious.
-They might avoid areas (sometimes hurting themselves trying to escape them in the dark), salivate, restlessly pace, relieve themselves or whimper and bark.
+When encountering dark backyards, late-night walks, or a shadowy room, some dogs get anxious.
+They might avoid these areas, and even hurt themselves trying to escape them in the dark.
+Signs of dog anxiety include:

 That Darn Good Doggie Vision

 When it comes to low-light situations, dogs have much better vision than we do.
 This is because dogs have a special structure in the back of their eyes called the tapetum, which reflects more light into the retina, making their sight excellent even in dim situations.

 So for dogs, the smallest night light, streetlight, or even the moon can help illuminate the darkness.
 However, anywhere that’s absolutely pitch-dark (such as an interior room with no light source) would limit a dog’s vision significantly.
 In these cases, dogs are as vulnerable as we are since there’s no light for their tapetum to amplify.